joesb/helios360/content/handbook/why/index.md

 description: End-to-end quality, efficiency, and customer satisfaction from the heart of the business outwards
 layout: section.njk
 jumbotron: |
-  Why does a business need a Chief Delivery Officer (CDO) or some sort of delivery principal?
+  Why does a business need a CDO or some sort of delivery principal?
 They'll add costs and disrupt the organisation, and the business got along fine without one, right?

   So why might you need one?
 date: 2025-09-10T14:44:21Z